altruios/namshubettulpa/public/namshubettuple/interludes.md

 "RG::Hello Al-tok: welcome to the human world."
 'Well, I figured as much - better questions:'
 "AT::Why have you done this?"
-'Al-tok knew him, but only as an observer from his dreams.'
 *Robert nodded*
 "RG::Brass tax, then."
 ~Robert thought for a moment before continuing~